RAAD07/SQL_Project-World_Layoffs_Dataset/README.md

 ORDER BY total_number_of_laid_off_employees DESC;
 ```

-### Checking the time-period or tenure of the layoff
+### Checking the time period or tenure of the layoff
 ``` sql
 SELECT MIN(`date`) AS the_starting_date,
 MAX(`date`) AS the_end_date,